panda3d/panda3d-docs/glossary.rst

    parallel
       A type of :term:`interval` that executes two or more other intervals at the same time, see :ref:`sequences-and-parallels`.

+   PBR
+      Physically-based rendering, a method of defining materials that more accurately models the reflection of light on objects, enabling more physically accurate rendering results.

    physics
       A system that calculates how objects should move when acted upon by forces